Welcome to the Program Navigator of your Graduate Studies!

 When your thesis is ready and your advisor has approved it, ensure that your thesis is distributed to the examining committee.
 Supervisors usually distribute the thesis directly to the examination committee.
 Alternatively, the Head of the Department will arrange the distribution of your thesis.
 The examining committee will review the thesis and within a month will inform the Graduate Chair in writing that the exam can proceed.
 The Graduate Chair then will notify you and your supervisor and will schedule the oral defense within two weeks of receiving the reports.
 Usually, the Graduate Chair or a member of the Graduate Committee is the Chair of your defense.
 During this time, work on your thesis presentation!
 Also, update and send your CV to the Graduate Chair so you can properly be introduced during your defense.
 Ensure your supervisor or the Graduate Chair brings this form MastersThesisPracticumFinalReport to the exam.
 Ensure the Microbiology Office announces the date of your defense well in advance.

 What happens during your Master’s Thesis defense?

 The Graduate Chair will introduce the examiners, give a short introduction about you to the audience, and ask you to deliver a 20-30 minute presentation of your thesis.
 This presentation will be followed by one hour of questions by your examining committee.
 Following the completion of the questioning period, you will be asked to leave the room, while the examining committee discusses your performance.
 Then, the Graduate Chair will let you know the results.
 Even if you are approved, your supervisor may hold on to the final report form until you make the final revisions of the thesis.
-The last step is when you submit your final thesis to Faculty of Graduate Studies.
+The last step is when you submit your final thesis to the Faculty of Graduate Studies.
 Continue to check the guidelines here.
 The Microbiology Office will also submit the signed Final Report to the Faculty of Graduate Studies.